-With a functional trainer, you can do an infinite variety of exercises that you perform in your daily life and the meantime, with a low impact on your joints.
+With a functional trainer, you can do an infinite variety of exercises that help you build speed, agility, and improve your cardio health with the least impact on your joints and backs (source).

 - Inspire Fitness FT2 Functional Trainer—Best Home Functional Trainer